Lawrie Dudfield: Northampton Town

-Dudfield fell out of favour with New Hull City manager Peter Taylor, who had coincidentally had sold him from Leicester City, and was sent out on loan to Northampton, who liked what they saw and signed him for a fee of £25,000.
-He spent one season at Northampton Town playing 32 games and scoring 7 goals.
+Dudfield fell out of favour with New Hull City manager Peter Taylor, who had coincidentally sold him to Hull from Leicester, and was sent out on loan to Northampton Town, who liked what they saw and signed him for a fee of £25,000.
+He spent one season at Northampton, playing 32 games and scoring seven goals.
 He then made the move to Southend United on loan following the appointment of Colin Calderwood as the new manager.

 Southend United

 Dudfield hit the ground running immediately on loan with his new club, scoring 5 goals in his loan spell, 3 of them match winning goals, as his goals helped fire Southend United up from the bottom of League 2 to mid-table safety.
 Following the conclusion of his loan spell, Dudfield made known his desire to stay with the club and subsequently turned down more attractive offers from clubs including Yeovil Town, Peterborough United and Luton Town in order to remain at the club.
 It proved to be a wise decision as during his spell at Southend United he became a firm fans' favourite as the club were promoted to League 1 via a win over Lincoln City in the League 2 Play Off Final at the Millennium Stadium.
 Dudfield would in fact appear in three major finals at the Millennium Stadium (staged there as the new Wembley Stadium was being built) for Southend United during his spell at the club, with Southend United also reaching consecutive LDV Finals.
-Following promotion to League 1 it was expected that Dudfield would remain at the club; however, he had a disagreement with owner Ron Martin, who he felt had reneged on his word to offer him a new improved contract, and left the club "out of principle" stating that he was a man of his word and expected the same in return.
-Dudfield left the club immediately after promotion despite Martin expecting him to return for pre-season and never returned to the club.
+Following promotion to League 1 it was expected that Dudfield would remain at the club; however, he had a disagreement with owner Ron Martin, who he felt had reneged on his word to offer him a new improved contract, and left the club "out of principle", stating that he was a "man of his word" and expected the same in return.
+Dudfield left the club immediately after promotion, despite Martin expecting him to return for pre-season, and never returned to the club.